 Students who receive 70% or below may review their examination and study skills with their faculty advisor within 1 week after the final grades are posted.
+They should reach out to the course instructor/coordinator for content questions.
 It is the student's responsibility to contact their faculty advisor.
-Review of examination will not be permitted after the one-week time frame following the posting of the final grades.
-Students who receive a 71-79% on an examination should contact their faculty advisor to review study skills.
-It is the student's responsibility to contact their faculty advisor.
+Students who receive a 71-79% on an examination should contact their faculty advisor to review study skills within 1 week after the final grades are posted.
+They should reach out to the course instructor/coordinator for content questions.
+Review of examinations will not be permitted after the one-week time frame following the posting of the final grades.
 This policy pertains to course examinations only and not quizzes.